12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)

 Solutions

-To minimize repotting shock, water the Asparagus Fern thoroughly one day before repotting.
+To minimize repotting shock, water your Asparagus Fern thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.

 Do not make too many changes at once.
-For instance, after repotting, maintain the Asparagus Fern in the same location until it is well established before moving it to a new location.
+For instance, after repotting, maintain the fern in the same location until it is well established before moving it to a new location.

 You liked it?
 Share on social media.